Streaming video explanations

-To understand another culture, we must learn from people who live within the culture we want to understand.
-These videos give perspectives we rarely hear in church but are important for sharpening communications and actions for the secular Millennial generation.
+These videos give perspectives rarely heard in church but are important for sharpening communications and actions for the secular Millennial generation.
+Millennials (ages 18-38) and Gen Z (ages 1-17) now account for half of Twin Cities population.

 VIDEO 1 – THE WORLD